 - fingerprint records, etc.

-Example: Don is found guilty of aggravated assault.
-He has a prior conviction for discharging a firearm with gross negligence.
-The prosecutor argues that this is a strike prior.
-That would mean that Don gets double the sentence as a second striker.
+Example: Don is convicted of aggravated assault (a strike crime).
+He has a prior conviction for discharging a firearm with gross negligence, which the prosecutor argues is a strike crime and therefore subjects Don to “second striker” sentencing.

-But negligent discharge of a firearm is only a serious felony if the defendant personally fired the gun.
-If he aided and abetted someone else in firing the gun, it doesn’t count.
-So if the prosecutor can’t show that Don personally fired the gun, he is not a second striker.33
+However, negligent discharge of a firearm is a “strike” only if the defendant personally fired the gun.
+If we can show that Don merely aided and abetted someone else in firing the gun, then Don is not a second striker and does not face an increased sentence.33

 But in 2012, California voters passed Proposition 36.36 Under Prop 36, the harsh “third striker” penalties are only triggered if the third conviction is also for a serious or violent felony.
 (There are a few exceptions, like if the third strike is a felony sex crime or was committed with a firearm.)